EduardSchwarzkopf/personal-blog/_posts/no_todo_lists.md

 ## Too much to do

-[According to one statistic](https://www.huffpost.com/entry/forty-one-percent-of-tasks-on-to-do-lists-are-never-done_b_9308978), 40% of the things on a to-do list don't get done.
+<PageLink url="https://www.huffpost.com/entry/forty-one-percent-of-tasks-on-to-do-lists-are-never-done_b_9308978">According to one statistic</PageLink>, 40% of the things on a to-do list don't get done.
 I found this number quite scary, because almost half of the things I probably want to get done, I will not get done on average.
 What could possibly be the reason for this?

 I now know that I need an average of 30-60 minutes for a task on my to-do list.
 I don't even include smaller tasks.
 I also know that I put about 6 tasks on my to-do list on average.
 So I need at least 3 hours for all tasks on the list!